jimwins/titi/docs/configuration.rst

 Setting: ``logging``

-Idiorm can log all queries it executes.
+Titi can log all queries it executes.
 To enable query logging, set the ``logging`` option to ``true`` (it is ``false`` by default).

 Model prefixing